Majestic Manta Rays – Facts, Threats, Images & Video

 Manta is a slow swimmer that makes manta an easy target by irresponsible hunters who look for its meat for sale and the manta’s gill raker (Peng Yu Sai in Chinese) for Chinese traditional medicine.
 Peng Yu Sai is believed can reduce the toxin in the blood and cure cancer.
 Despite the fact that it has been proven not helpful to cure any health problems, the illegal manta hunting is still ongoing.
 It will never stop unless the demands for Peng Yu Sai and the Rays meat discontinued.
 That will be a huge achievement if these people stop consuming endangered animals.

-Other threat to the Manta Rays comes from their own admirers, the snorkelers and scuba divers, who would like to touch them.
-Human touch to the Manta caused the Manta Ray loses its protective mucous layer on its skins leading to infections to the Manta Ray.
+Another threat to the Manta Rays comes from their own admirers, the snorkelers and scuba divers, who would like to touch them.
+The human touch to the Manta caused the Manta Ray loses its protective mucous layer on its skins leading to infections to the Manta Ray.
 The infections could cause long term pains to the Manta.
 Please, if you are snorkeling or scuba diving for the Manta Rays, do not touch Manta Ray because your touch will harm the Manta Ray.

-The Mantas usually can be found in the shallow tropical and sub tropical waters and around remote islands.
-They look for area that full of plankton so the visibility of the water usually not clear just like in this following video.
+The Mantas usually can be found in the shallow tropical and subtropical waters and around remote islands.
+They look for an area that full of plankton so the visibility of the water usually not clear just like in this following video.
 The video was taken in Komodo when I was diving with them.

 The Reef Manta Rays especially the females are social towards scuba divers and snorkelers.
 They are very gentle swimmers though so just ensure while observing them that you do not touch any parts of the Manta Rays.
 The Oceanic Manta usually found in cooler waters, although it was reported the sights of Oceanic Manta in warm waters of Raja Ampat (Indonesia).